Fossana/discounted-cfr-poker-solver/README.md

 # discounted-cfr-poker-solver

 This repository contains Java code for finding approximate nash equilibrium strategies for poker turn and river subgames using discouted counterfactual regret minimization (DCFR).

+To change the game tree, modify the code in the functions testTurn() and testRiver() in Main.java.

+On my machine (i7 4790k), 500 cfr iterations for testTurn() take 20s and 1000 cfr iterations for testRiver() takes <1s.

-The solution is multithreaded.
-At one point I had CFR+ and PCS (Public Chance Sampling) implemented, which is why the strategy and factory pattern are used.
+At one point I had CFR+ and PCS (Public Chance Sampling) implemented, which is why the strategy and factory design patterns are used.

 The code could easily be modified for flop subgames.